matraina/CCDTesting/README.md

 #####Directory structure#####
 Analysis directory (tipically CCDName/date/) must contain raw/, processed/ , header/ and reports/ directories if raw_processed_header_reports_dir_structure set to true in config.json
+Alternatively, it is possible to have input and output files all in the same directory; this should be set in 'working_directory' in config.json
 Using multi_Image_Analysis.sh, the latter 3 (processed/ header/ and reports/) will be created if not there, but having raw/ with .fits files is a requirement (if raw_processed_header_reports_dir_structure set to true in config.json).